Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 ### Customizable projectile gravity

 -  You can now specify individual projectile gravity.
-    - Setting `Gravity=0` is not recommended.
-It will cause the projectile unable to hit the target which is not at the same height.
-We'd suggest to use `Straight` Trajectory instead.
+    - Setting `Gravity=0` is not recommended as it will cause the projectile to fly backwards and be unable to hit the target which is not at the same height.
+We suggest to use `Straight` Trajectory instead.
 See [here](New-or-Enhanced-Logics.md#projectile-trajectories).

 In `rulesmd.ini`:
 ```ini